mkelly-sdsu/cs576-group8-project/README.md

 # cs576-group8-project
 This project simulates 5G network activity.
 The key feature of this simulator is the fact that it implements the IPv4 protocol.

+To run the code, install python 3.9.13.
+This code uses only built in python libraries including:
+- tkinter
+- math
+- time
+- random

 Below highlights the features:
 - Hexagonal Canvas
 - Tower Status Control